vaibhavkothari33/PaiseKaHisab/Readme.md

 # Money Tracker Web Application

 Welcome to the **PaiseKaHisab** web application!
-This application is designed to help you manage your finances, track your expenses, and gain insights into your spending habits.
-Below is an overview of the features and functionalities of the app.
+This app is designed to help you manage your finances, track your expenses, visualize spending patterns, and provide useful financial advice.
+Below is a detailed overview of the app's features.

 ## Features

 ### 1. Expense Tracking

 **Feature Overview:**
-- **Add an Expense:** Easily add your expenses by entering the amount and selecting a category.
+- **Add an Expense:** Easily record your expenses by entering the amount and selecting a category.
-- **Categories:** Track your spending in different categories such as Food, Tuck Shop, Shopping, Travel, Lend, and Others.
+- **Categories:** Track your spending in predefined categories like Food, Shopping, Rent, Travel, Lend, and others.
-- **Transaction History:** View a detailed history of all your transactions, including the category, date, time, and amount spent.
+- **Transaction History:** View a detailed history of all your transactions, including the category, date, and amount spent.

 **How It Works:**
-- Users can enter the amount of money spent and select the category of the expense.
+- Users enter the expense amount and select the appropriate category.
-- The transaction is recorded with the current date and time.
-- Transactions are stored in local storage, allowing you to view them later.
+- Transactions are timestamped and stored locally, so they persist even after page reloads.
+- The app maintains a complete history of transactions for future reference.

 ### 2. Expense Visualization

 **Feature Overview:**
-- **Pie Chart:** Visualize your spending with a dynamic pie chart that updates as you add new expenses.
+- **Pie Chart:** Visualize your expenses with a real-time pie chart that updates as you add new transactions.

 **How It Works:**
-- The pie chart displays the proportion of spending across different categories.
+- The pie chart reflects the percentage of spending across different categories.
-- It is updated in real-time whenever a new expense is added, providing an immediate visual representation of your spending.
+- Every new expense automatically updates the chart, providing an instant visual summary.

 ### 3. Transaction History Table

 **Feature Overview:**
-- **Detailed Table:** View a tabular representation of your transaction history.
+- **Detailed Table:** Displays your transaction history in a clear and organized table.
-- **Columns:** Displays category, date, and amount spent.
+- **Columns:** Includes the category, date, and amount spent for each transaction.
-- **Total Spend:** Shows the total amount spent at the end of the table.
+- **Total Spend:** Shows the total amount spent across all categories.

 **How It Works:**
-- Transactions are listed in a table with details including the category, date, and amount.
+- The table is dynamically populated with transaction details as they are entered.
-- The total amount spent is calculated and displayed at the bottom of the table.
+- A total at the bottom calculates the overall spending.

 ### 4. Financial Advice

 **Feature Overview:**
-- **Random Advice:** Receive a piece of random financial advice each time you visit the home page.
+- **Random Advice:** Receive random financial advice every time you visit the home page.

 **How It Works:**
-- A random piece of financial advice is fetched from the Advice Slip API and displayed on the home page.
+- Advice is fetched from the Advice Slip API and displayed on the home page.
-- This feature provides users with useful tips to help manage their finances better.
+- This feature provides quick and helpful financial tips for better money management.

+### 5. Version Display and GitHub Commit Count

+**Feature Overview:**
+- **Current Version:** The app version is displayed in the footer section of the home page.
+- **GitHub Commit Count:** The number of commits made to build this app is dynamically fetched from GitHub.

+**How It Works:**
+- The app uses the GitHub API to fetch the total number of commits made to the repository and displays this count in the footer.
+- The current app version is also shown alongside the commit count.

 ## Technologies Used

 - **HTML/CSS:** For structuring and styling the web pages.
-- **JavaScript:** For handling user interactions, updating the chart, and managing local storage.
+- **JavaScript:** For managing local storage, user interactions, and GitHub API integration.
 - **Chart.js:** For rendering dynamic pie charts.
 - **Tailwind CSS:** For responsive and modern design.
 - **Advice Slip API:** For fetching random financial advice.
+- **GitHub API:** To dynamically fetch and display the number of commits made to the repository.

 ## How to Use

 1. **Add an Expense:**
-   - Enter the amount and select the category of your expense.
+   - Enter the amount and select the expense category.
-   - Click the "Add Expense" button to record it.
+   - Click the "Add Expense" button to record the transaction.

 2. **View Pie Chart:**
-   - The pie chart on the page will update automatically to reflect your spending across different categories.
+   - The pie chart updates automatically to reflect your spending distribution across categories.

 3. **Check Transaction History:**
-   - View the list of transactions, including category, date, and amount, in the table below the chart.
+   - View the table listing all transactions, including category, date, and amount.

 4. **Get Financial Advice:**
-   - Visit the home page to receive a random piece of financial advice.
+   - Visit the home page for random financial advice to help manage your spending.

-###
+5. **Check App Version and Commit Count:**
+   - Scroll to the footer to see the current app version and the number of GitHub commits made to build this app.

+6. **Social Media Links:**
+   - Hover over the LinkedIn, GitHub, and Twitter icons in the footer to explore my social profiles.

+## Contributions

 We welcome contributions to improve this project!
 If you are interested in contributing, please follow these steps:

 1. **Fork the Repository:**